bwssytems/ha-bridge/README.md

 # ha-bridge
-Emulates philips hue api to other home automation gateways.
-The Amazon echo now supports wemo and philips hue.
+Emulates Philips Hue api to other home automation gateways such as an Amazon Echo.
+The Bridge has helpers to build devices for the gateway  for the Vera, Vera Lite or Vera Edge.
+Alternatively the Bridge supports custom calls as well.
+The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
 ## Build
 To customize and build it yourself, build a new jar with maven:
 ```